AkhilaGundeti/Smart-crop-market-place/README.md

 ## ⭐ Acknowledgements

-This project was built as part of learning full-stack development, DevOps, and deployment practices.
+This project was built as part of learning full-stack development, DevOps, Docker, and cloud deployment practices.